larscom/ngrx-store-storagesync/README.md

   storage: Storage;
   /**
    * Give the state a version number.
 Version number will be checked on rehydration.
+   *
-   * @summary Skips rehydration if version from storage < version */ version?: number;
+   * Skips rehydration if version from storage < version */ version?: number;
   /**